The Ellie Blog

 But, what types of medication are used to fight depression?
 How do they work?
 And what results can you expect if you’ve been considering taking medication?
 These questions are more than appropriate.
 We want you to be asking them!
 Here at Ellie, we will work to remove any barriers between our providers and their clients.

 Are you looking for a welcoming environment to get help with depression?
-Learn more about med management services or find an Ellie Mental Health clinic near you.
+Learn more about medication management services or find an Ellie Mental Health clinic near you.

 How Can Medication Help My Depression?